gemma-butcher/ms4/README.md

 📄 Frequently Asked Questions (FAQ) section for customer self-help 📬 Contact form with message storage in the database (for support & inquiries) 💳 Secure checkout with Stripe/PayPal
-🛠️ Admin panel for inventory management
+🛠️ Admin panel for inventory management, FAQ management and updates 📦 Order tracking & fulfillment integration
-📦 Order tracking & fulfillment integration
+User profile page including current and previous orders

 ---